Tegalalang Rice Terrace 2026: Rp 25,000 Entry, 7 Best Photo Spots — by Certified Bali Guide

 - Skip the giant "I LOVE BALI" sign.
 It is a fake swing platform with a 45-minute queue for a photo that looks like every other photo on Instagram.

 - Add one of the hidden viewpoints on the east ridge.
-If you have time, walk up the east side of the valley (a small unmarked path starts near the bottom of the loop).
+If you have time, walk up the east side of the valley (small unmarked path near the bottom of the loop).
 Far fewer people, and the view back across the terrace is the best angle in the whole place.

 Local guide tips